RobertDickens/dinkers.github.io/_python/intermediate/ordered_dict.md

 categories: intermediate
 ---

 An ordered dictionary data type retains it's key order.

+## Declaration

 It is declared by passing it a list of tuples containing the desired key-value pairs.

 ```python
 >>> standard_dictionary = {"a": 0, "b": 1, "c": 2, "d": 3}